 South of Los Angeles, Long Beach Airport (LGB) offers easy access to Long Beach, Downtown Los Angeles and northern Orange County, Compared to LAX and Burbank Hollywood, LGB is much smaller, only offering domestic flights.

-The airport is served by four airports: American, Delta, JetBlue and Southwest.
-Hawaiian Airlines will begin service to Honolulu beginning on June 1, 2018.
+The airport is served by American, Delta, JetBlue and Southwest.
+Hawaiian Airlines began service to Honolulu on June 1, 2018.
 JetBlue has the busiest schedule out of LGB, offering direct service to 13 cities including Austin, Boston, New York, and Seattle.
 Southwest offers direct service from four cities, while American and Delta only offer one flight to their hub cities.

 Unlike the other airports, LGB only offers public transportation service through Long Beach Transit.
 Metro Rail service is a short distance away, but is only accessible by taxi.
 As with other airports, taxis, limousine and shuttle services are all readily available at the airport.
 Be sure to check their list of approved ground service providers so you don't fall victim to a taxi scam.

 Because it is nearby to Orange County, theme park travelers should have no problems getting to their preferred resorts from LGB.
 By taxi, you can expect to pay $37 to get to Knott's Berry Farm and $45 to Disneyland or the cruise line terminals.
 Ridesharing is also available, and can sometimes be cheaper.

 While the airport offers competitive ground transportation rates to popular destinations, the lack of airlines makes LGB a little more difficult to get to.
 If you live in a city that is served by one of the five airports, this may be a cost-effective option.
 Otherwise, you are better served by looking at the other airports.